Flight Deck (California's Great America): History

-Paramount Communications Inc. announced its intentions to purchase Kings Entertainment Company for $400 million on July 31, 1992.
-The planned acquisition would see the transfer of four theme parks owned or operated by the Kings Entertainment Company under the Paramount brand, which included Great America.
+Paramount Communications Inc. announced intentions to purchase Kings Entertainment Company for $400 million on July 31, 1992.
+The planned acquisition involved the transfer of four theme parks owned or operated by the Kings Entertainment Company to Paramount, which included Great America.
 Paramount was one of several entertainment companies that would acquire or purchase stakes in amusement parks to expand live entertainment opportunities and promote films.
 It was expected Paramount would develop rides based on films and franchises such as Top Gun, Star Trek, or The Addams Family.

 Great America became Paramount's Great America under the newly formed Paramount Parks, which planned to expand thematic elements in their park, including the addition of a Top Gun attraction to open in March 1993.
-The Top Gun attraction would be a steel inverted roller coaster, have a length of 2260 ft, and feature an elaborate themed queue.
-Construction on the station was underway in January 1993.
-Top Gun later opened with the park on March 20, the first operating season under Paramount and the 18th for Great America.
-Top Gun was one of several movie-inspired attractions to open during the 1993 season, which included Batman: The Ride at Six Flags Great Adventure, Jaws at Universal Studios Florida, and Back to the Future: The Ride at Universal Studios Hollywood.
-After Paramount sold off Great America to Cedar Fair in 2006, the Top Gun theming was removed and the name changed to Flight Deck.
+The new coaster was revealed to be an inverted model with a length of 2260 ft, and would feature an elaborately-themed line queue.
+Construction on the station began in January 1993.
+Top Gun later opened with the park for the 1993 season on March 20, which was the first operating season under Paramount's new ownership.
+Top Gun was one of many movie-inspired attractions to open that season, which included Batman: The Ride at Six Flags Great Adventure, Jaws at Universal Studios Florida, and Back to the Future: The Ride at Universal Studios Hollywood.

+Paramount sold off its amusement park properties, including Great America, to Cedar Fair in 2006.
+The Top Gun theming was removed, and its name was changed to Flight Deck.

-Before Super Bowl LVIII, California's Great America, located in Santa Clara and sharing a parking lot with Levi’s Stadium, home of the San Francisco 49ers, made a bet with Cedar Fair sister park Worlds of Fun, based in Kansas City, Missouri, the home city of the Kansas City Chiefs, that one of the rides in the losing team's theme park had to be renamed in honor of the winning team for opening weekend.
-The Chiefs' win over the 49ers meant that Flight Deck was renamed to "Soaring Chiefs" for the 2024 opening weekend, complete with a new logo that bears a resemblance to the Chiefs logo.
+California's Great America shares a parking lot with Levi’s Stadium, home of the San Francisco 49ers.
+Before Super Bowl LVIII, the park made a friendly bet with sister park Worlds of Fun, which is based in the home city of the Kansas City Chiefs.
+The two NFL teams were facing off, and the theme park rooting for the team that lost would have to rename one of their rides in honor of the winning team.
+The Chiefs won, so Great America chose to rename Flight Deck, calling it "Soaring Chiefs" for the 2024 opening weekend, complete with a new logo that resembled the Chiefs logo.